 Air-conditioning, heating and ventilation systems are to be provided with time switches that can activate and de-activate the respective system.
 The threshold size criterion is set on the basis of a space served by a smaller system.
-In such a space, the system would be under the control of a few people who would be aware of when the system should operate and so could efficiently control the system manually.
+In such a space, the system is likely to be under the control of the occupants who would be aware of when the system should operate and so could efficiently control the system manually.

-J5.4 Heating and chilling systems
+J5.4 Heating and cooling systems

-To set the minimum requirements for heating and chilling systems.
+To set the minimum requirements for heating and cooling systems.

-J5.4(a)(ii)(A) is similar to the requirement for fan motor shaft power.
+J5.4(a)(ii)(A) is similar to the requirement for fan power.
 It is included to find a cost effective balance between pipe size and additional costs.
 Small long pipes use more pump energy than larger shorter pipes for the same water flow while large pipes mean greater capital costs.
 A system performance approach is preferred to individual component resistance, such as coils, heat exchangers, valves and piping, as it is less restrictive and permits innovation.
-The values have been developed by modelling typical systems with varying internal loads in both large and small buildings.
-The values could be more limiting, however, it is felt that this is a reasonable first step and the requirement can be tightened later when designers are familiar with the approach.
+The allowances have been developed by modelling typical systems with varying internal loads and increase with increased cooling or heating loads.

-Note that J5.4(a)(ii)(A) is about pumps supplying heating or chilling water for air-conditioning systems so the floor area measured would only be that for the spaces served by that air-conditioning system and not include non-conditioned corridors, toilets, plant rooms and the like.
+Note that J5.4(a)(ii)(A) is about pumps supplying chilled water, condenser water or heating water for air-conditioning systems so the floor area measured would only be that for the spaces served by that air-conditioning system and not include non-conditioned corridors, toilets, plant rooms and the like.